nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. User requests to add a person.
 2. JABPro shows that command has been executed successfully.
 3. JABPro adds the person to the list of persons.
+4. JABPro shows the person added at the end of the list of persons.
 Use case ends.

 **Extensions**